gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 The January 2009 file has about 14M rows, and pandas takes about a minute to read the CSV into memory.
-Like I said, the training step is going to be completely normal.
 We'll do the usual train-test split:

 ```python
 X = df.drop("Tip_Amt", axis=1)